Inference on autoregulation in gene expression: Applying theoretical results to experimental data

-In this section, we apply our theoretical results to various experimental data.
-To apply Proposition \ref{prop2} to gene $V$, we need to assume that all other factors that affect $V$ are kept at constant levels.
-Therefore, $V$ needs to be isolated in the GRN, or $V$ has no ancestor genes in the GRN.
-To apply Proposition \ref{np} to gene $V$, we need to assume that $V$ is not contained in a directed cycle in the GRN, and the corresponding degradation rate per mRNA/protein molecule is a constant.
+We summarize our theoretical results into Algorithm~\ref{alg}.
+Proposition~\ref{prop2} applies to a gene that has no ancestor in the GRN.
+However, it requires the corresponding gene has autonomous expression, which is difficult to validate and often does not hold in reality.
+Thus the inference result by Proposition~\ref{prop2} for $\text{VMR}>1$ (positive autoregulation) is not very reliable.
+When $\text{VMR}<1$ and Proposition~\ref{prop2} could apply, we should instead apply Proposition~\ref{np} to determine the existence of autoregulation, since Proposition~\ref{np} does not require the expression to be autonomous, thus being much more reliable.
+Proposition~\ref{np} applies when the gene is not in a feedback loop and has $\text{VMR}<1$.
+Notice that our result cannot determine that a gene has no autoregulation.

+For a given gene without autoregulation, its expression level satisfies a Poisson distribution, and VMR is $1$.
+If we have $n$ samples of its expression level, then the sample VMR (sample variance divided by sample mean) asymptotically satisfies a Gamma distribution $\Gamma[(n-1)/2,2/(n-1)]$, and we can determine the confidence interval of sample VMR \cite{eden2010drawing}.
+If the sample VMR is out of this confidence interval, then we know that VMR is significantly different from $1$, and Propositions~\ref{prop2},\ref{np} might apply.

-We apply our methods to four groups of single-cell data from experiments, where the corresponding GRNs are known.
-In some cases, we have theoretical inference results or experimental evidence about whether autoregulation exists, so that we can validate our inference results.
+We apply our method to four groups of single-cell non-interventional one-time gene expression data from experiments, where the corresponding GRNs are known.
 Notice that we need to convert indirect measurements into protein/mRNA count.
-Not every VMR is less than $1$, so that Conjecture \ref{conj3} does not apply.

-Guo et al. \cite{guo2010resolution} measured the expression (mRNA) levels of 48 genes for three different groups of mouse embryo cells.
-Sanchez-Castillo et al. \cite{sanchez2018bayesian} used such data to infer the GRN structure, including autoregulation.
-In the inferred GRN, genes FN1, HNF4A, SALL4, TCFAP2C have no ancestors, so that we can apply Proposition \ref{prop2}.
-FN1 and HNF4A ($\text{VMR}>1$ for all three cell groups) might have positive autoregulation; SALL4 and TCFAP2C ($\text{VMR}<1$ for one cell group) might have negative autoregulation.
-Besides, genes BMP4 and CREB312 are not contained in directed cycles, and they have $\text{VMR}<1$ for one cell group, so that we can apply Proposition \ref{np} and infer that BMP4 and CREB312 might have autoregulation.
-Sanchez-Castillo et al. \cite{sanchez2018bayesian} inferred that BMP4, HNF4A, SALL4, TCFAP2C have autoregulation.
-Besides, there is experimental evidence that BMP4 \cite{pramono2016thrombopoietin}, HNF4A \cite{chahar2014chromatin}, TCFAP2C \cite{kidder2010examination} have autoregulation.
-Therefore, our inference results are partially validated.
+See Table~\ref{tab} for our inference results and theoretical/experimental evidence that partially validates our results.
+See Appendix~\ref{app1} for details.
+There are 186 genes in these four data sets, and we can only determine that 12 genes have autoregulation (7 genes determined by Proposition~\ref{prop2}, and 5 genes determined by Proposition~\ref{np}).
+Not every VMR is less than $1$, so that Conjecture~\ref{conj3} does not apply.
+For the other 174 genes, Proposition~\ref{prop2} and Proposition~\ref{np} do not apply, and we do not know whether they have autoregulation.